8 Array Formulas

 Formula C12: =AVERAGE(IF(B2:B9="f",C2:C9))

-8.4 Frequency distribution
+8.4 Frequency Distribution

-you can create a frequency distribution.
+function to create a frequency distribution.

 Syntax: FREQUENCY(data_array,bins_array)